Best Hydration Pack

 Osprey’s Raptor 10 Hydration Pack also features a blinker light, which has a quick light attachment in case you need to make yourself more visible.
 You also get a roll-out tool pouch with its own zipper lock for easy access.

 CamelBak designed their M.U.L.E.
-Hydration Pack to give you up to twenty-percent more water each time you take a zip, and also includes a handle that provides simple refilling as well as an on and off lever so you don’t have to worry about leaking.
+Hydration Pack to give you up to twenty percent more water each time you take a sip and also includes a handle that provides simple refilling as well as an on and off lever so you don’t have to worry about leaking.
 Plus, this hydration pack also features a Magnetic Tube Trap, which helps to secure your tube and keeps it available to you each time you need to use it.

 CamelBak’s M.U.L.E.
 Hydration Pack also gives you an air director back panel for extra ventilation, so that you stay cool and dry while you are on-the-go.
+For balance and even weight-distribution, there are compression straps, a waist belt, and sternum strap.
 You also get external hooks to help you carry your helmet along with you whenever you need to take it off.